 Follow in the footsteps of giants

-While not a reason in itself, it is comforting to know that many educational giants and famous people of their day have learned Latin and other dead languages like Greek.
+While not a reason in itself, it is comforting to know that many educational giants and famous people of their day have learned Latin.
 The quote at the top of this page by Winston Churchill shows what he thought of Latin and Greek.
 He thought both languages were useful and led to a better (and more enjoyable) understanding of the English language and languages in general.

 You will likewise find that many modern politicians, orators, and other famous influencers have a background in Latin as they find it assists them with the English language.
 Learning a dead language like Latin gives these people an edge and makes them think differently.

 Learning Latin helped many of these giants look at other people’s written or spoken works intelligently and create their own informed, precise and, intelligent works.

 When should Latin begin?
 Dorothy Sayers says we should start teaching quite early.
 She had this to say about when to start: